inalogy/adaptive-ssh-connector/README.md

   - deleteOp expects Uid which is then passed into powershell script
   - Script is expected to return "" if execution of script was successful any other output is considered as error message

+## Customisation
+- Ssh Response column separator  and new line separator can be changed in class utils/Constants
+- Also, Ssh Response that define successful execution for updateDelta and DeleteOp are defined in utils/Constants -> default empty string
+- RESPONSE_COLUMN_SEPARATOR should never be equal to RESPONSE_NEW_LINE_SEPARATOR
 ## Build
 ```
 mvn clean install
 ```
-After successful the build, you can find ssh-v1.0-connector.jar in target directory.
+After successful build, you can find ssh-v1.0-connector.jar in target directory.